OmnipresentGroup/secrets/README.md

 1. Add an URL to their public keys on [trusted-user-keys.txt](./trusted-user-keys.txt).
 2. Re-encrypt the shared-private.gpg.secrets by running `./re-encrypt-shared-key.sh`.
-3. Submit and merge a PR with the updated file.
+3. Submit a PR with the updated file.
+4. Ask the new person to check out the branch, and run `./test.sh` to verify he/she can decrypt secrets.
+5. It the test passed, merge the PR.

 ## How to remove people from the trusted list, Or what to do when secrets are compromised